Why Should You Use a Campaign URL Builder for creating a UTM tracking code?

 A quick recap on the Google Analytics URL Builder

-The Google URL Builder is the most used and familiar Campaign URL builder.
-It’s a free and straightforward UTM Builder but there are some limitations.
+The Google URL Builder is the most used and familiar Campaign URL Builder.

 Try to apply granular UTMs to a large ad account.
 You will quickly realize that applying UTMs and maintaining consistency is a time consuming and tedious process.
 Without a URL Builder, you cannot scale tagging efficiently.

-With the Google URL Builder, you can only create one UTM at a time.
-This also compromises consistency.
-And you restricted to the five default parameter values they provide.
+With the Google URL Builder, you can only create one UTM at a time and you restricted to the five default parameter values they provide.

 Available Campaign URL Builders

-I will review the following tools compared to the Google URL Builder tool as a fixed variable:
+I am using the Google URL Builder tool as the fixed comparison variable:

 - Raven URL Builder